 Shelter Rock Winery will open its doors in an industrial section of Danbury once known as "Hat City," and if owner Giovanni Petretta has his way, it may soon be known as "Wine City."
 After successfully operating Santo Stefano Winemaking Club in Wappingers Falls, New York five years ago, Giovanni has decided to relocate to a new facility at 5D Shelter Rock Rd. in a factory-size, reddish-brown brick building reminiscent of his native Italy.

 The concept is simple: gather a group of friends and purchase the crate of grapes which arrive from Sonoma and other areas of California in the fall.
 Then, host a winemaking educational event party where everyone participates crushing grapes, bottling and labeling.
 During the event, enjoy samples of wine made from last year's harvest of grapes from Giovanni's private label "Casa Petretta Cellars," along with some appetizers.

 A membership can be shared among six people with each member receiving 46 to 48 bottles each.
 Smaller groups may be paired together with Giovanni's help.
 The winemaking club will operate seasonally when grapes are ripe - from September through November, with choices of Cabernet, Merlot, Shiraz, Sangiovese, Zinfandel, Chardonnay and more; including blends of wines as well.

-Photo of Giovanni Petretta, owner of Shelter Rock Winery, by Michelle Leo
+photo #1 Giovanni Petretta, owner of Shelter Rock Winery. photo by Michelle Leo

-Artwork for Casa Petretta Cellars label was done by local artist Mark Gerber
+photo #2 Label artwork for Casa Petretta Cellars by local artist Mark Gerber